micheledusi/Deckz/src/data/style.typ

 ///
 /// -> color
 #let bg-color = aqua.lighten(90%)

+/// The color used for the back of the cards.
+/// It is a light blue color, defined using a hex code.
+#let back-color = color.rgb("#4796a4")

 /// The border style for the card rendering area.
 /// It defines the appearance of the border around the card area.